Anti-union violence: North America

 By the early 1900s, public tolerance for violence during labor disputes began to decrease.
 Yet violence involving strikebreaking troops and armed guards continued into the 1930s.
 Legislation related to employer strategies such as violent strike breaking would have to wait until after World War II.
 Beginning in the 1950s, employers began to embrace new methods of managing workers and unions which were still effective, but much more subtle.

+During the 1960s, unfair working conditions presented themselves inside the agriculture industry.
+Because of this an American labor leader named Cesar Chavez formed the organization United Farm Workers.
+This organization was founded to fight for rights of Farmworkers in the United States.
+It helped push for better wages and working conditions and to unionize farm workers.
+During this time they went on strikes and boycotted different farming companies such as Schenley Industries and the DiGiorgio Corporation.
+These strikes helped gain labor contracts with an increase in wages and improved working conditions.
+These strikes later lead to the death of two individuals named Nagi Daifallah and Juan de la Cruz.
+These men were filled by the County Sheriffs for protesting at the California grape strike.